Trails (series): Overview

 Trails is a series of role-playing video games by Nihon Falcom set in a science fantasy universe.
 It began as the sixth entry in Falcom's The Legend of Heroes franchise with the release of The Legend of Heroes VI: Trails in the Sky in 2004.
 Despite that, it had no narrative connection with prior Legend of Heroes games and is considered its own distinct franchise.
 The Trails games are set within a few years of each other and follow an overarching narrative, with the events of a few entries crossing over into another.
 The series was conceived by Falcom to have the most ambitious story in video games, with company president and series producer Toshihiro Kondo considering it to be his life's work.
-The games are made using proprietary game engines by Falcom known as the Falcom Developer Kit (FDK), with the exception being Sony's PhyreEngine used for the Trails of Cold Steel games and Trails into Reverie.
+The games are made using a proprietary game engine known as the Falcom Developer Kit (FDK), with the exception being Sony's PhyreEngine used for the Trails of Cold Steel games and Trails into Reverie.
 The series is heavily influenced by anime and features several archetypes and tropes common to it.

 Trails is set across several locations on the continent of Zemuria, such as the Liberl Kingdom, the city-state of Crossbell, the Erebonian Empire, and the Calvard Republic, among others.
-Zemuria is home to several groups, factions, and organizations, such as the Bracer's Guild, the Septian Church, and the secret society of Ouroboros.
+Zemuria is home to several groups, factions, and organizations, such as the Bracer's Guild, the Septian Church, the secret society of Ouroboros, mercenary groups known as Jaegers, and several more.
 The series is set half a century after the discovery of orbal energy, an analog to electric power.
 This led to a technological revolution caused by the invention of Orbments, mechanical devices varying greatly in size and scope that run off orbal energy, powering everyday appliances up to mecha and other large machinery.
 Orbal energy also allowed for the casting of magic-like "arts", which exist in seven elemental forms.
 Trails also features sociopolitical elements, with subjects such as imperialism, classism, and immigration being a part of the narrative.
-In contrast with many other role-playing games, nearly every non-playable character in the series has a name, with several having their own character arcs of varying degrees of importance to the main plot.
+In contrast with many other role-playing games, nearly every non-playable character in the series has a name, with most having their own character arcs of varying degrees of importance to the main plot.
+Trails is expected to end with its final entry by 2032.